Pope Pius VII: Early life

 Barnaba Niccolò Maria Luigi Chiaramonti was born in Cesena in 1742, the youngest son of Count Scipione Chiaramonti (30 April 1698 – 13 September 1750).
-His mother, Giovanna Coronata (d.
-22 November 1777), was the daughter of the Marquess Ghini; through her, the future Pope Pius VII was related to the Braschi family of Pope Pius VI after marriage on 10 November 1713.
+His mother, Giovanna Coronata (? - 22 November 1777), was the daughter of the Marquess Ghini.
 Though his family was of noble status, they were not wealthy but rather, were of middle-class stock.

-His maternal grandparents were Barnaba Eufrasio Ghini and Isabella de' conti Aguselli.
-His paternal grandparents were Giacinto Chiaramonti (1673–1725) and Ottavia Maria Altini; his paternal great-grandparents were Scipione Chiaramonti (1642–1677) and Ottavia Maria Aldini.
-His paternal great-great-grandparents were Chiaramonte Chiaramonti and Polissena Marescalchi.

-His siblings were Giacinto Ignazio (19 September 1731 – 7 June 1805), Tommaso (19 December 1732 – 8 December 1799) and Ottavia (1 June 1738 – 7 May 1814).

-Like his brothers, he attended the Collegio dei Nobili in Ravenna but decided to join the Order of Saint Benedict at the age of 14 on 2 October 1756 as a novice at the Abbey of Santa Maria del Monte in Cesena.
+Barnaba attended the Collegio dei Nobili in Ravenna but decided to join the Order of Saint Benedict at the age of 14 on 2 October 1756 as a novice at the Abbey of Santa Maria del Monte in Cesena.
 Two years after this on 20 August 1758, he became a professed member and assumed the name of Gregorio.
 He taught at Benedictine colleges in Parma and Rome, and was ordained a priest on 21 September 1765.

 Episcopate and cardinalate

 A series of promotions resulted after his relative, Giovanni Angelo Braschi, was elected Pope Pius VI (1775–99).
 A few years before this election occurred, in 1773, Chiaramonti became the personal confessor to Braschi.
 In 1776, Pius VI appointed the 34-year-old Dom Gregory, who had been teaching at the Monastery of Sant'Anselmo in Rome, as honorary abbot in commendam of his monastery.
 Although this was an ancient practice, it drew complaints from the monks of the community, as monastic communities generally felt it was not in keeping with the Rule of St. Benedict.
+He served as librarian at the Basilica of Saint Paul Outside the Walls.

 In December 1782, the pope appointed Dom Gregory as the Bishop of Tivoli, near Rome.
 Pius VI soon named him, in February 1785, the Cardinal-Priest of San Callisto, and as the Bishop of Imola, an office he held until 1816.

 When the French Revolutionary Army invaded Italy in 1797, Cardinal Chiaramonti counseled temperance and submission to the newly created Cisalpine Republic.
 In a letter that he addressed to the people of his diocese, Chiaramonti asked them to comply "... in the current circumstances of change of government (...)" to the authority of the victorious general Commander-in-Chief of the French army.
 In his Christmas homily that year, he asserted that there was no opposition between a democratic form of government and being a good Catholic: "Christian virtue makes men good democrats....
 Equality is not an idea of philosophers but of Christ...and do not believe that the Catholic religion is against democracy."